It's Time to Stop Wearing Burnout as a Badge of Courage

-And if you start to see yourself slipping towards burnout o’clock, here are four tips from Lenore on how to treat and beat burnout.
+And if you start to see yourself slipping towards burnout o’clock, here are three tips from Lenore on how to treat and beat burnout.

 “We can feel like we get tunnel vision or like we’re going through this alone,” Lenore says of burnout.
 “Getting the support you need, whether it’s sharing a couch with a friend while you watch TV or something more formal is a major thing.”